jamesjshepherd/uegccd/README.md

 # uegCCD
 Code for calculations on the uniform electron gas

+# licence
+MIT License
+Copyright (c) 2018 Tom Henderson, James J. Shepherd, Gustavo Scuseria For more details, see the LICENCE file

 # references
 Please cite:
 (1) J. Chem.
 Phys.
 140, 124102 (2014) 10.1063/1.4867783